CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

     state "🟩 Distributor" as language_distributor

     %%
-    state "🟩 Distributor" as repository_distributor
+    state "🟩 Depositary" as repository_distributor
     state "🟦 Contributor" as external_contributor

     %%